DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

         - internal resources are still required to assist or accompany auditors, to answer questions and guide
 - 6.5.4 Location: Facilitating Security Audit
     - On-Premise:
-    - **Cloud**: distributed nature and scale of cloud infrastructure makes conducting an audit of cloud infrasturcture challenging.
+    - 📁**Cloud**: distributed nature and scale of cloud infrastructure makes conducting an audit of cloud infrasturcture challenging.
         - You generally cannot audit the underlying infrastructure managed by the CSP
         - cloud computing enables distributed services , with systems that can replicate globally.
 The impact is the additional geographic locations auditors must consider when performing an audit
         - Common technique in cloud auditing is sampling - picking a subset of the physical infrastructure to inspect